 The park is named for the Frazier and Rowe families who lived on the property before it was acquired by DeKalb County.
 There is a historical display near the entrance to the park.

 A 2015 Park Pride grant paid to build our unique play structure, which was put together by our amazing volunteers.
-A 2016 Park Pride grant will hard-surface a loop trail within the park.
+There is also a merry-go-round, spring riders, and picnic tables.
+All of this shaded!

 Dogs of Oak Grove